Jagadeesh9hub/HuggingFace_Agent/README.md

 ## What it does

-GAIA is a benchmark of 20 real-world questions that require an agent to combine reasoning, tool use, and multimodal understanding.
+GAIA is a benchmark for an agent to combine reasoning, tool use, and multimodal understanding.
 Example types of questions:

-- Factual lookups requiring Wikipedia traversal ("How many studio albums did Mercedes Sosa release between 2000–2009?")
+- Factual lookups requiring Wikipedia traversal
-- Multi-step web research ("What is the nationality of the youngest winner of...?")
+- Multi-step web research
-- YouTube video understanding ("What does the narrator say at 1:30 in this video?")
+- YouTube video understanding
-- Image and audio analysis (chess board positions, ingredient lists in cooking videos)
+- Image and audio analysis
 - Numeric reasoning over uploaded Excel/CSV files
 - Reversed-text trick questions